jkjung-avt/jkjung-avt.github.io/_posts/2019-05-14-setting-up-nano.md

    At the next log-in, the environment variables should have been set up properly.

 2. Since memory (4GB) on the Jetson Nano is rather limited, I'd create and mount a swap file on the system.
 I referenced [Create a Linux swap file](https://support.rackspace.com/how-to/create-a-linux-swap-file/) for that.
 And I made a 8GB swap file on my Jetson Nano DevKit.
-(You could adjust the size based on your own use cases.)
+(You could adjust the swap file size based on your own needs.)

    ```shell
    $ sudo fallocate -l 8G /mnt/8GB.swap